-Freematics ONE plugs into the OBD port usually located under the steering column or slightly to the left of it.
+Freematics ONE plugs into the OBD port usually located under the steering column.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this:

-Freematics ONE has an xBee socket inside the enclosure which provides the possibility to extend its wireless communication capability with various xBee module.
+Freematics ONE has an xBee socket onboard which provides the possibility to extend its wireless communication capability with various xBee module.
 A ESP8266 WIFI bee adds WIFI connectivity (see this) or a SIM800L bee adds GSM/GPRS support.
 For 3G network connectivity, we recommend using Freematics ONE+.

 Freematics enters and leaves low power mode programmatically.
 In low power mode with all peripherals (GPS, GSM, WIFI) powered off, the power consumption is around 10mA.
 This prevents car battery from going flat while the main controller is still able to run code and perform low-power tasks like motion detection by MEMS sensor.

-Firmware (Arduino sketch) can be uploaded to Freematics ONE exactly the same way as for an Arduino UNO from standard Arduino IDE through USB port.
-More interestingly, with onboard BLE module, it is also possible to upload sketch wirelessly via BLE by using our BLE USB dongle.
-Please refer to the Users Guide for related more information.
+An Arduino sketch can be uploaded to Freematics ONE exactly the same way as for an Arduino UNO from standard Arduino IDE through USB port.
+Please refer to the Users Guide for more related information.